PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Experiment

-\textbf{Ablation of Pose Pre-training Data.} Table \ref{tab:ablation} shows the performance gains from our data scaling strategy.
-Compared to the vanilla \textit{PaliGemma} baseline, incorporating diverse 3D grounding data (Pose-VLA) yields a substantial +35.7\% boost in success rate.
-This confirms that pre-training on 3D spatial tasks establishes a more robust geometric foundation than conventional VQA-dominated pre-training, which often lacks explicit spatial reasoning.
-Notably, this 3D spatial prior acts as the primary driver for the observed performance leap, while subsequent integration of robot-specific trajectory data offers marginal yet valuable refinements.
-These results suggest that a strong grasp of 3D geometry constitutes the most significant contribution to success in our setting, effectively enhancing data efficiency by alleviating the reliance on costly, large-scale robotic demonstrations.
+\textbf{Ablation of Pose Pre-training Data.} We evaluate our data scaling strategy and mixture compositions across both Table~\ref{tab:incremental_ablation} and Table~\ref{tab:comprehensive_ablation}.
+As shown in the incremental analysis (Table~\ref{tab:incremental_ablation}), incorporating diverse non-robotic 3D grounding data to the vanilla \textit{PaliGemma} baseline yields a substantial $+35.7\%$ boost in success rate.
+This confirms that pre-training on 3D spatial tasks establishes a more robust geometric foundation than conventional VQA-dominated pre-training.
+To further isolate the impact of these data sources, Table~\ref{tab:comprehensive_ablation} compares orthogonal data mixtures.
+Crucially, pre-training on robot data only severely degrades results, proving that generic 3D vision data is the key driver of our framework's spatial capabilities.
+Conversely, relying solely on non-robotic 3D data (\textit{3D data only}) maintains highly competitive performance.
+Together, these results demonstrate that a strong grasp of 3D geometry constitutes the most significant contribution to success in our setting, effectively enhancing data efficiency by alleviating the reliance on costly, large-scale robotic demonstrations.

-\textbf{Ablation of Action Representation.} As shown in Table~\ref{tab:ablation}, shifting the action space from joint angles to end-effector (EE) pose yields a $+6.9\%$ performance gain.
+\textbf{Ablation of Action Representation.} As shown in Table~\ref{tab:incremental_ablation}, shifting the action space from joint angles to end-effector (EE) pose yields an average performance gain of over $+7.0\%$.
 This improvement stems from the fact that our VLM is pre-trained to reason over 3D spatial poses; thus, adopting an EE pose interface allows the model to more directly leverage its learned geometric features.
 In contrast, joint-space control introduces a transformation overhead that degrades knowledge transfer.
 Conversely, we observe that predicting actions in the base frame leads to a performance drop ($-2.4\%$) in \textit{RoboTwin-Hard} scenarios.
 This indicates that camera-centric representations provide more robustness when facing significant visual variations in downstream policy transfer.